SpartanRASUL/SpartanRASUL/README.md

 - 🔭 I’m currently working on [CT-Mobile iPad app](https://customertimes.com)

-- 🌱 I’m currently learning **SwiftUI, Metal Framework, CoreML and iOS Hacking**
+- 🌱 I’m currently learning **SwiftUI, Metal Framework, CoreML and Hacking**

+- 💻 I would like to work with GPU on iOS (i.e. Video Editors)

 - 💬 Ask me about **iOS, Swift, Objective-C and other Apple stuff**

 - 📫 How to reach me **spartanrasul@gmail.com**

 - 📄 Know about my experiences [linkedin.com/in/rasul-tataev](linkedin.com/in/rasul-tataev)

+- 🧐 I also have a [telegram channel](https://t.me/ios_developer_05) feel free to join!

 <h3 align="left">Connect with me:</h3>
 <p align="left">